Bridging gaps in Rydberg RF receivers using modulation transfer bandwidth enhancement: Experimental and theoretical optimization of the modulation transfer protocol

 The frequency of the 780~nm probe laser (Toptica DL-Pro) is locked to the transition between levels $5^2S_{1/2}(F = 3)$ and $5^2P_{3/2}(F=4)$ of $^{85}$Rb using modulation transfer spectroscopy \cite{mccarronModulationTransferSpectroscopy2008, sunModulationTransferSpectroscopy2016, preuschoffOptimizationStrategiesModulation2018,limModulationTransferSpectroscopy2022} in an auxiliary cell.
 The 480 nm coupling laser (Toptica TA-SHG) is locked to the transition between the $5^2P_{3/2}(F=4)$ and $50^2D_{5/2}(F=3,4,5)$ levels using an EIT resonance in the presence of the probe laser \cite{abelLaserFrequencyStabilization2009}.
 The amplitude of the RF electric field $E_{\mathrm{RF}}$ at the position of the vapor cell is estimated after accounting for the losses, the gain of the antenna, and its distance from the vapor cell.
 The cell perturbation factor \cite{robinsonAtomicSpectraSixlevel2021, fanEffectVaporCellGeometry2015, rotunnoInvestigatingElectromagneticallyInduced2023}, which reduces the average RF field within the cell, is estimated to be approximately 0.54 according to experimental characterization using AT splitting.
 This RF signal couples level $50^2D_{5/2}(F=3,4,5)$ with level $51^2P_{3/2}(F=2,3,4)$.

 To tune its frequency, the coupling beam passes through two single-pass AOMs inducing frequency shifts of opposite signs.
 The second AOM is also used to phase modulate \cite{liOpticalPhaseShifting2005} the coupling beam in the modulation transfer protocol.
 The phase modulation frequency $\omega_\mathrm{mod}$ and amplitude $\beta$ are programmed using an arbitrary waveform generator.
+This allows us to fine-tune $\beta$ and to only provide first-order sidebands to the modulation.
 The value of $\beta$ is experimentally calibrated by measuring the laser spectrum with a Fabry-Perot interferometer.
 In the modulation transfer protocol, the probe beam intensity is demodulated at $\omega_\mathrm{mod}$, and the two quadratures provided by this demodulation are combined to measure the R.M.A defined in Eq.\,(\ref{Eq09}).
 In the conventional protocol, the coupling beam intensity is modulated by a square signal at 100~kHz with a 100\,\% modulation depth, and the probe beam intensity is demodulated with a lock-in detection.
 This directly provides the so-called probe beam transparency, which is the difference in probe beam transmission when the coupling beam is present and when it is absent.
 Similarly to the coupling beam, the probe beam frequency can also be scanned thanks to two acousto-optic modulators.
 In all cases, the probe beam is detected with a fast avalanche photodiode (APD) (Thorlabs APD410A/M) with a 10~MHz bandwidth and $1.2 \times 10^7 \ \mathrm{V/W}$ sensitivity at 780~nm.
 Another photodetector detects a fraction of the incident probe power on the cell to calibrate transmission measurements.